pcsmomo/microservices-node-react/README.md

    - Chain.
 Comment -> Event bus -> Moderation -> Event bus -> Query Service -> GUI
    - What if the Moderation Service takes very long time to process?

+### 41. A Second Approach

+2. Option #2 - Moderation updates at both comments and query services
+   - Query service instantly create { status: 'pending' } while moderation is processing

+But what if the comment has various options including complex business logic

+- type: CommentModerated - comment.status = 'approved'
+- type: CommentUpvoted - comment.votes += 1
+- type: CommentDownvoted - comment.votes -= 1
+- type: CommentPromoted - comment.promoted = true
+- type: CommentAnonymized - comment.userId = null
+- type: CommentSearchable - comment.searchable = true
+- type: CommentAdvertised - comment.advertised = true

+and it has more Services and they have to handle these comment status above?

+- Query Service
+- Weekly Update Service
+- Recommendation Service

 </details>